fubark/cyber/docs/hugo/content/docs/toc/control-flow.md

 ## Matching.
 Matching is similar to a switch statement.
 The expression to the right of `match` is evaluated and execution jumps to the declared case with the matching value.
 Multiple cases can be grouped together using a comma separator.
 An optional `else` fallback case is executed when no other cases were matched.
+> _Incomplete: Not all types can be used in the case clause such as ranges._
 ```cy
 var val = 1000
 match val: